HectorSHuamani/Video-Player/README.md

 # video-player
-This is my first proyect, I will improve it as I learn more tricks.
+This is my first project, I will improve it as I learn more tricks.